unisdr/VC-API-Documentation/README.md

-### Step2, exchange authorization code to access token
+### Step 2, exchange authorization code to access token

 The authorization code that was received from step 1 should be exchanged with the access token by calling the post request with the appropriate form fields, the server will respond with the access token credentials in json format.